 Some of the activities offered in the local library include reading clubs, game clubs, movie clubs and science clubs.
 These programs and activities have a social and community theme to them and are an efficient arena to meet people and grow your network in the local community.

-Whether you are online, offline or both there are all sorts of social support readily available through your local library, check with your local library.
+Whether online, offline or both, there are all sorts of social support readily available through your local library – check with your local library.

-The local library is good space to meet like-minds, socialise and develop a network in your community.
+It’s also a good space to meet like-minds, socialize and develop a network in your community.
 Local libraries employ a blended learning mix that includes the use of new media for continuous learning.
-Follow your local library on social media to continue discussions, invent peer solutions and access solution directories.
+Follow local libraries on social media to continue discussions, invent peer solutions and access solution directories.

 5. ICT & Digital Literacy:

 Local libraries champion, promote, and reflect important democratic values as part of the community’s political life.
 They’re inherent community builders and a communal space for diverse populations.
-Personally, I believe that the local library has a gluing role to play in UKs 2017 digital strategy.
+I’m convinced that the local library has a gluing role in UKs 2017 digital strategy.

-The local library is in a unique position to bring local issues to municipal governments, social agencies.
+The local library is in a unique position to bring local issues to municipal governments and social agencies.
 It’s in a unique position to partner with local governments, agencies and the third sector.
-A great position to address the needs of the society through philosophies of community and partnerships.
+A great position to address the needs of the society through the philosophies of community and partnerships.

 The local library is also a great source of data and information gathering.
-You can keep up-to-date with third sector activity, government and non-government and community initiatives.
+Keep up-to-date with third sector activity, government and non-government and community initiatives.

 When a library is open, no matter its shape or size, democracy is open, too.

 6. Volunteering, internships, apprenticeships: